 - Perform safe self-rescue in different water-based situations.

-We promote the core values that develop through participating in physical activity, such as; commitment, fair play, teamwork, sportsmanship and determination.
+We promote the core values that develop through participating in physical activity, such as; commitment, resilience, fair play, teamwork, sportsmanship and determination.
 This, along with supporting the sport for all ethos, has culminated in the school being awarded the platinum sports mark; a government award acknowledging pupils participation rates, sporting success, leadership opportunities and promoting inclusivity for all within sport.
 Our aim is that children will leave Wistaston Academy with the knowledge, skills and attitude that will allow them to continue to lead a healthy active lifestyle.
 As a result of the PE curriculum at WA:

 - Pupils will understand how to lead a healthy active lifestyle.